gigimontes/PowerBI-Projects/README.md

   - Download the Report here:

 ## Data Cleaning/Preparation

-  - Split Column by Delimiter
+**Split Column by Delimiter**
-       - For questions 2 and 7, Survey takers had an option to choose 'other' and type in a specific answer.
+ - For questions 2 and 7, survey takers had an option to choose 'other' and type in a specific answer.
 This caused alot of misspelled words, repetative answers,
    outliers, etc. For the purpose of this project, I split the column after the 'other' to then delete the new column where the typed in answer was in.
 This made the data simpler to read and process.

 ## Exploratory Data Analysis
 The questions that were asked in the Survey and were used to do my Analysis are:

   1. What is your age?
-  2. Favorite Programming Language
+  2. What's your favorite Favorite Programming Language?
   3. How happy are you in your current position with the following?
 (Salary)
   4. How happy are you in your current position with the following?
 (Work/Life Balance)
   5. How happy are you with your Current Position with the following?
 (Learning New things)